FAMILY MEDIATION

 HOW DOES IT WORK?

-The first step is to make contact with me via the website.
+The first step is to make contact with me via the website or at mona@monascottnorman.com.
 You can tell me the issue/s you would like to resolve and ask me anything you would like to know about the process.

-If you choose the mediation process, and I agree that it is suitable for you, you can contact the other party/parties to invite them to mediate, or I can do this for you.
+If you are happy to proceed, and it is agreed that mediation may be suitable for you, you can contact the other party/parties to invite them to mediate, or I can do this for you.

-I would then conduct a 60 minute consultation (this is also called a MIAM, a Mandatory Information & Assessment Meeting) with all parties separately and prior to the mediation session.
-During the consultations, I gather information to assess whether mediation is appropriate, and provide you with information you need.
+The next step is a 60 minute consultation (this is also called a MIAM, a Mandatory Information & Assessment Meeting) with both parties separately.
+During the consultations, I gather information to assess whether mediation is appropriate, and I provide you with information about the process.

-The first mediation session takes place with all parties present, and will take 90 minutes.
-How many sessions you need will depend on the complexities and number of issues that need resolving.
+If appropriate, the first mediation session takes place with all parties present, and may take 90 minutes.
+I may co-mediate with another mediator How many sessions you need will depend on the complexity of the case, and number of issues that need resolving.

 The process of mediation follows the structure below: